An HSBC Credit Card Account Requires Qualification

 Disadvantages

-If you qualify to obtain an HSBC credit card, there is no disadvantage to having this card in your wallet.
+If you qualify to obtain a card from HSBC, there is no disadvantage to having this card in your wallet.
 The low interest rate and favorable terms make it an excellent choice for a credit card you use frequently.

 Summary